another2020githubuser/thepyphone/README.md

 # The PyPhone - Voice and SMS/MMS on a Raspberry Pi 3B+

 Effective communication with minimal dependencies.
 The PyPhone is open source software, using open protocols (https and sip) and running on (fairly) open hardware.
-No Apple ID, No Google Account, No SIM, no AdSense, no Apps, no Ads.
+No Apple ID, No Google Account, No SIM, no AdSense, no Apps, no Ads, no GPS, no Sensors.

 ## Hardware Requirements
 * Raspberry Pi 3B+ with an official 7" Touch Screen